Who will be on my care team?

 When will my baby have an operation?

-In most cases of Tracheoesphageal fistula and Esophageal atresia, the surgeon cuts through the abnormal connection (fistula) between the windpipe and esophagus and then sews together the two ends of the esophagus.
+In most cases of Tracheoesphageal fistula and Esophageal atresia repair, the surgeon cuts through the abnormal connection (fistula) between the windpipe and esophagus and then sews together the two ends of the esophagus.
 The windpipe is also repaired.
 But the exact nature of your baby’s surgery will depend on the specific defects in your baby’s digestive tract.

 The surgery is done under general anesthesia.
 After the procedure, your baby will be returned in the NICU.
 For several days, your baby may need a machine (ventilator) to help with breathing.